 We recently undertook research to discover the extent of this and found that only 2% of active UK businesses were listed for sale.
 So by assuming that on market is the major route to a successful acquisition you are excluding 98% of UK businesses.

-Business owners receive a lot of cold calls every day, and so the need for a robust process to filter out the good from the bad is needed.
-Sadly, this teamed with the large time commitment that business owners have means that speaking to the decision maker within a business is incredibly difficult, even if what you’re offering is a genuine and strategic business proposal.
+Business owners receive a lot of cold calls every day, and so a robust process is needed to filter out the good from the bad.
+Sadly, this coupled with the time commitment that business owners have meant that speaking to the decision-maker within a business is incredibly difficult, even if what you’re offering is a genuine and strategic business proposal.

-It’s not just calls either, we adapt our approach to increase our chances of having a conversation, using various professionals channels to present our genuine business opportunity.
+It’s not just calls either, we adapt our approach to increase our chances of having a conversation, using various professional channels to present our genuine business opportunity.

-They’re all contentious issues which have the potential to derail a perfectly reasonable business acquisition, and so approaching each of the concerns professionally is vital.
+They’re all contentious issues that have the potential to derail a perfectly reasonable business acquisition, and so approaching each of the concerns professionally is vital.